saasforge/open-source-saas-boilerpate/Readme.md

 ![Alerts](https://github.com/saasforge/saas-forge-public-docs/blob/master/alerts.png?raw=true)

-**Tip** You can set up if you want an alert to disappear after a required number of seconds.
+**Tip** You can set up if you want an alert to disappear after a required number of seconds (see documentation for details).

 #### Auth
 Contains the server-side API and ReactJS components.